 - Assign a digital object identifier (DOI) to their dataset for citation and attribution

 What it costs

-Use of ORA-Data is free to researchers during the current pilot phase.
-A number of business models are under consideration to cover ongoing service costs.
-If a charging model is adopted, it will be possible to include the fee for ORA-Data in X5 as a small research facility for inclusion in research applications.
-It is not yet decided how the costs of running the ORA-Data service will be covered in the longer term, for example through central funding, research grants or by other means.
+Use of ORA-Data is currently free to researchers.
+A number of business models are under consideration to cover ongoing service costs: it has not yet been decided how the costs of running the ORA-Data service will be covered in the longer term, for example through central funding, research grants or by other means.
+If a charging model is ultimately adopted, it will be possible to include the fee for ORA-Data in X5 as a small research facility for inclusion in research applications.
+If you are putting together a funding application, and need to include any potential future ORA-Data deposit costs in the budget, please email firstname.lastname@example.org for advice.

 What it is not